Enter to main center

 2. Locations

-(1) Third-generation e-Gate: A total of 45 e-Gates have been installed at Songshan International Airport, Taoyuan International Airport, Kaohsiung International Airport, Keelung Port, Kaohsiung Port and Kinmen Shuitou Harbor.
+A total of 129 e-Gates have been installed at international airports and seaports, including Songshan International Airport, Taoyuan International Airport, Taichung International Airport, Kaohsiung International Airport, Kinmen Shuitou Harbor, the East and West Passenger Terminals of Keelung Port, Kaohsiung Port Cruise Terminal, and Kaohsiung Port Penglai Cruise Terminal.

 3. Self-Enrollment for e-Gate